DiVitoTommaso/Jlambda/README.md

 5) You can register native java methods using the method register of the interpreter instance (method is visible only to that instance)
 6) You can evaluate code using eval method of the interpreter instance (multiple expressions must be separated by ';')
 7) You can reset the environment of the interpreter instance using the method reset
+8) You can register native java function using register method of JLambdaInterpreter class or using the keyword 'load' telling the location and the signature of the function
-8) JLBuiltin class contains some useful native method that can be registered to the interpreter
+9) JLBuiltin class contains some useful native method that can be registered to the interpreter
-9) Evaluation will extend global enviroment associated to the interpreter it won't reset at the end of the eval method call automatically.
+10) Evaluation will extend global enviroment associated to the interpreter it won't reset at the end of the eval method call automatically.
-10) If an error occur the environment created before the error will remain and an error will be raised
+11) If an error occur the environment created before the error will remain and an error will be raised
-11) Each interpreter is synchronized.
+12) Each interpreter is synchronized.
 Only one thread at a time can use methods of an interpreter instance
-12) Use ';' to concatenate expressions during eval (Ex. let v1 = 10; let v2 = 20)
+13) Use ';' to concatenate expressions during eval (Ex. let v1 = 10; let v2 = 20)
-13) The grammar of this language can be found in the same directory of the interpreter class (Jlambda.g4) in ANTLR form
+14) The grammar of this language can be found in the same directory of the interpreter class (Jlambda.g4) in ANTLR form

 # Or
 If you want to use the interpreter as a library: